avsprashant/Dummy/README.md

 kubectl logs <helloworld-deployment-randomString>   # view our NodeJs app prints logs here

-minikube service helloworld-db-service --url    # we get a localhost:Nodeport
+minikube service helloworld-db-service --url    # we get a end point as url

 curl <URL>  # curl should be installed, else try to do telnet and port